mlaursen/react-md/docs/src/components/Components/Avatars/README.md

 Avatars can can be used to symbolize people or objects.
-They are generally used to givea more personalized feeling on a website for each user.
+They are generally used to give a more personalized feeling on a website for each user.

 An avatar can be made from one of the following: